-However, if you’re new to Instagram and just starting out your real estate business, then it could help you to use more hashtags in order to cast a wider net.
+However, if you’re new to Instagram for real estate, then it could help you to use more hashtags in order to cast a wider net.
 You might even go up to the 30 tag limit.

 In the end you will have to use trial and error to see what works best for you.
 Play around with the amount of hashtags on your posts and see what amount gets you the most engagement.